Do the following reactions favor reactants or products at equilib... | Channels for Pearson+

 Equilibrium Constant (K)

-The equilibrium constant (K) quantifies the ratio of the concentrations of products to reactants at equilibrium, raised to the power of their stoichiometric coefficients.
-A large K value, such as 1.4 x 10^5 in this case, indicates that at equilibrium, the concentration of products is significantly higher than that of reactants, suggesting that the reaction favors the formation of products.
+The equilibrium constant (K) quantifies the ratio of the concentrations of products to reactants at equilibrium for a given reaction at a specific temperature.
+A large K value (greater than 1) indicates that products are favored at equilibrium, while a small K value (less than 1) suggests that reactants are favored.
+In this case, K = 24.2 implies that the formation of products is favored.

 Recommended video: